 - Compulsive behavior

-However, some dog may bark continuously, and excessive barking can cause big problems for you and your neighbors.
+However, some dog may bark continuously, and excessive barking can cause significant problems for you and your neighbors.

-Even after knowing the reasons, don’t expect your dog to magically stop barking whenever you want.
+Even after knowing the reasons, don’t expect your dog to stop barking whenever you want.

 Here are the 7 easy ways on how to stop a dog from barking: